-The organization granted provisional status will be registered by the Student Senate University Services Association with Event Services to ensure that the group will be allowed to reserve meeting rooms, set up tables in the Davies Center, use bulletin board space to display posters, and conduct membership drives.
+The organization granted provisional status will be registered by the Student Senate Program Associate with Event Services to ensure that the group will be allowed to reserve meeting rooms, set up tables in the Davies Center, use bulletin board space to display posters, and conduct membership drives.
 During this period of provisional status, these facilities may be used only for the purposes of forming the organization.
 Privileges of financial solicitation, presentation of speakers, social events, etc., are reserved for fully registered organizations only.

 Upon submitting the organization registration and constitution, the Commission will review the constitution to see that all requirements have been met, and upon acceptance by the Commission, the constitution shall be recommended to the Student Senate.
 Upon approval by the Student Senate, the group shall be registered as a campus organization.
 If the constitution is not approved by the Commission, the group shall be granted an additional time period in which to revise the document and resubmit.
 If, at the end of the six week provisional status period, the group has not complied with the above procedures, it will lose its right of provisional status.

 Any organization violating its provisional status will have it revoked for a period of four weeks, therefore losing the right to reserve rooms, set up tables in Davies Center, and use bulletin board space to display posters.
 The decision to revoke status will be made by the Campus Affairs Commission of the Student Senate.
 The decision of the Campus Affairs Commission may be appealed to the entire Student Senate.

 No Statement of Intent will be accepted from, or provisional status granted to, any group prior to the beginning of any academic year, or later than six (6) weeks prior to the first examination date of any spring semester.